dotnet/docs-aspire/docs/community-toolkit/hosting-golang.md

     .WithHttpEndpoint(env: "PORT");
 ```

-The `PORT` environment variable is used to determine the port the Golang application should listen on.
-It is randomly assigned by the .NET Aspire.
-The name of the environment variable can be changed by passing a different value to the `WithHttpEndpoint` method.
+The `PORT` environment variable is used to determine the port the Go application should listen on.
+By default, this port is randomly assigned by .NET Aspire.
+The name of the environment variable can be changed by passing a different value to the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithHttpEndpoint*> method.

 The Go application can be added as a reference to other resources in the AppHost project.